openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Credential:
 :  A set of one or more claims about a subject made by a Credential Issuer.
 Note that the definition of the term "Credential" in this specification is different from that in [@!OpenID.Core].

+Digital Credentials API:
+:  The Digital Credentials API (DC API) refers to the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] on the Web Platform and its equivalent native APIs on App Platforms (such as [Credential Manager on Android](https://developer.android.com/jetpack/androidx/releases/credentials)).

 Verifiable Credential (VC):
 :  An Issuer-signed Credential whose authenticity can be cryptographically verified.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).